UniversalDependencies/docs/_es/feat/Case.md

 * _Yo le doy el regalo._ "I give him the present."
 * _Mi hermana me escribe._ "My sister writes me."

+### <a name="Com">`Com`</a>: comitative

+The comitative case is normally not morphological in Spanish and the corresponding meaning is expressed by the preposition _con_ "with".
+However, three pronouns fuse with the preposition and create a form that is different from other case forms of the pronoun and that can be described as comitative.

+#### Examples

+* _conmigo_ "with me"
+* _contigo_ "with you"
+* _consigo_ "with himself/herself"

 #### <a name="Acc,Nom">`Acc,Nom`</a>: nominative or accusative